tihmstar/libgeneral/README.md

 The following style should be used:
 - class definition then newline
 - colon `:` (for noting variable initialization) followed by all the variables from header in order of declaration then newline
-- open curly bracket `{`
+- opening curly bracket `{`
 - constructor body or `//` when empty, then newline
 - close curly bracket `}`

-Note: This is an exception of the general rule of putting the open curly bracket `{` at the same line as the preceding close bracket `)`.
+Note: This is an exception of the general rule of putting the opening curly bracket `{` at the same line as the preceding closing bracket `)`.

 Example:
 ```C++